 Step 5: Cast a Die

-One important piece for any board game are the dice.
-Not every board game needs them but well a lot of them do.
-So lets figure out ways to get die for your game.
+Not every board game needs them but let's face it many of them do.
+So let's figure out ways to get dice for your game.

 1) Existing Die